Scarabaeus1031/NEXAH/tools/README.md

 ![NEXAH Tool Architecture](visuals/nexah_tool_architecture_map_v3.png)

-The tool ecosystem is organized into several functional clusters.
+The NEXAH tool ecosystem is organized into functional clusters that together implement the discovery pipeline.

 ---